 Where to eat in Coimbra

-Last, but not least, the most important item on all cultural travel itineraries.
+Last but not least, the most important item on all cultural travel itineraries.
 No?
-Eating is part of culture, so I’m gonna go with a resounding yes.
+Eating is part of a culture, so I’m gonna go with a resounding yes.

 Being the city of students comes in handy if you want to eat hearty meals at affordable prices.
-Not surprisingly, the restaurant we chose to eat in Coimbra was the recommendation of an old friend, a former University student who used to live in the city and knew his way around.
+Not surprisingly, the restaurant we chose to eat in Coimbra was the recommendation of an old friend, a former University student who lived in the city and knew his way around.

-The restaurant has a peculiar name, Zé Manel dos Ossos (translated into English is something like bones’ Joe; I told you, peculiar), but everyone who lives or has lived in Coimbra recommends the place.
-It’s so famous that even Culture Trip listed it has one of the top 10 restaurants in Coimbra.
+The restaurant has a peculiar name, Zé Manel dos Ossos (in English, it’s something like Bones Joe; I told you, peculiar), but everyone who lives or has lived in Coimbra recommends the place.
+It’s so famous that even Culture Trip listed it as one of the top 10 restaurants in Coimbra.

 Address: Beco do Forno, 12